r0n0c/Normalize-Audio/README.md

-# 📼 Normalize Audio Loudness Across Video Files
+# Normalize-Audio

-Batch normalize audio loudness across `.mkv`, `.mp4`, `.mov`, and `.avi` videos using **FFmpeg** and **Bash**.
-Preserves video quality by copying video streams, speeds up reprocessing with cached loudness metadata, and uses parallelization to speed up processing.
+Normalize the volume of `.mkv`, `.mp4`, `.mov`, or `.avi` files using `ffmpeg`'s `loudnorm` filter.
+Great for watching shows without constantly adjusting the volume.Preserves video quality by copying video streams, speeds up reprocessing with cached loudness metadata, and uses parallelization to speed up processing.

----

-## ✨ Features
+## Features

+- 🔍 Recursively finds all supported media files under a given path
-- Analyze audio loudness (`input_i`) without re-encoding video
+- 📈 Runs a loudness analysis pass on each media file (`input_i`)
-- Cache analysis results to `.loudnorm.json` files
+- 📝 Cache analysis results to `.loudnorm.json` files
-- Normalize only files significantly louder or quieter than average
-- Skip already normalized files automatically
-- Fully parallelize both analysis and normalization
-- Control the number of concurrent processes with `--threads`
+- 🧮 Calculates the average integrated loudness (LUFS)
+- 🧘‍♂️ Only normalizes files that differ by more than 1 LUFS
-- Force fresh analysis and normalization with `--reanalyze`
+- ⚡ Runs analysis and normalization in parallel using `--threads`
-- Skip confirmation prompts with `-y`
-- Easy to support more media formats by editing a list

----
+- 🧠 Saves per-file JSON metadata to skip re-analysis unless `--reanalyze` is specified
+- 📁 Supports complex folder structures (e.g., Season folders)
+- ✅ CLI flags for customization and automation

-## 📋 Requirements
+## Requirements

-- Bash (Linux, WSL, or macOS Terminal)

 Tool | Why it's needed | Install with
 | --- | --- | --- |